sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-type/index.md

 ### Booking unit

 Next we need to determine how the calendar and booking experience works.
 Options are daily, nightly and hourly bookings.
-We want overnight bookings, so we'll choose "Nightly".
+We want daytime bookings, so we'll choose "Daily".

-**Choose "Nightly"**
+**Choose "Daily"**

 Now it's time to save the changes.
 Let's not preview the marketplace at this point, as testing the listing type would require creating a new